 Daily patrolling:

 1. When the patrol robot is in weak cellular coverage, it automatically switches to the indirect network connection.
 It could connect to the base station via the stationary relays that are placed with the surveillance camera.
 When it detects the connection to the base station is well enough, it would switch to the direct network connection.
+When the patrol robots send the surveillance video to the control centre, they could establish multiple indirect network connection paths.

 2. The patrol robot would take videos or photos when it detects the security event from its sensing unit and send to the control centre.